Inspiring IAG Quality Award Code of Practice

 Promote equality of opportunity, celebrating diversity, challenging stereotypes and raising aspirations

-Southmoor Academy achieved Stage 1 of the Award in December 2018 and we are now working to achieve Stage 2 by July 2019
+Southmoor Academy achieved Stage 1 of the Award in December 2018 and successfully achieved Stage 2 of the Award in July 2019.
+We are now working towards achieving Stage Three/Full Award during the 2019/2020 Academic year.

 The Quality in Careers Standard is the national quality award for careers education, information, advice and guidance (CEIAG) in schools, colleges and work-based learning.
 All state-funded secondary schools are “strongly recommended” by the DfE“ to work towards, achieve, and maintain this Standard.